 - Any organisation which you disclose to us that might hold information about your investments, pensions and other financial products or anything else we might need to know about.
 This includes:

 - Your existing providers

 - Other persons or organisations we believe may help us.

 - Anyone who you give us permission to share it with.

-We’ll also share it to comply with the law; to enforce agreements between us; or to protect the rights, property or safety of us, our clients or third parties.
+We'll also comply with the law; to enforce agreements between us; or to protect the rights, property or safety of us, our clients or third-parties.

 How long do we keep it for?